Committees

 Teaching, further education and training

-The joint commission "Teaching, Continuing Education and Training" of the DVV and GfV represents the interests of the subject virology in teaching, continuing education and training.
-For this purpose, it participates in the creation and adaptation of laws, licensing regulations and further training and learning objective catalogues, among other things.
-In addition, the commission is responsible for the certificate "Fachvirologe" of the GfV.
+The "Teaching, Further Education and Training" committee of the GfV represents the interests of the subject of virology in student teaching and training, in qualifying further training (specialist, specialist virologist) and in further training.
+To this end, it participates in the creation and adaptation of laws, licensing regulations and catalogs of further training and learning objectives.
+The commission also advises the Executive Board on the GfV's "Specialist virologist" certificate.

 Prof. Dr. Helmut Fickenscher